Diseases & Conditions

 - Compression.
 To help prevent additional swelling, wear an elastic compression bandage.

-In addition, over-the-counter anti-inflammatory medications, such as ibuprofen, can help provide symptom relief.
+In addition, over-the-counter anti-inflammatory medications, such as ibuprofen and naproxen, can help provide symptom relief.

 Depending upon the severity of your injury, seek a doctor's care immediately or if your symptoms persist.
 Before your appointment, try to identify exactly what happened when the injury occurred.
 This information can help your doctor to diagnose your injury and plan your treatment.